-By: Philip Land and Ashley Long (2023 Summer Law Clerk, 2L at USC Law)
+By: Philip Land and Ashley Long (2023 Summer Law Clerk, 2L at University of South Carolina School of Law)

 A trend in international investment is continuing.
 Legislators want the Committee on Foreign Investment in the United States (CFIUS) to be more strict on Foreign Direct Investment (FDI) in a way that could affect Greenfield projects.